GENERAL RULES AND LICENSING

 (6) The peer review committee shall consider all information submitted to it by the Board.
 The committee shall also consider any written and/or oral comments made by the chiropractic physician being reviewed, the involved patient, or other witnesses.
 The committee shall meet, complete the review, and submit a written report to the Board.
-This report should be adopted by a majority of the committee members at the Peer Review Committee meeting, or by circulating draft reports to the members for their written approval.
+This report should be adopted by a majority of the voting committee members.
 The report shall include a brief statement of the facts of the case, any violation of rules or statutes pertaining to the practice of chiropractic and/or any deviation from accepted standards, along with any additional comments which might assist the Board in taking appropriate action.

-(7) The members of the Peer Review Committee shall be paid mileage and per diem at the state rate while performing official functions.
+(7) The members of the peer review committee shall be paid mileage and per diem at the state rate while performing their official duties.

 Stats.
 Implemented: ORS 684.185

 Hist.: 2CE 1-1980, f.
 1-16-80, ef.
 2-1-80; CE 1-1988, f. & cert. ef.
 5-17-88; CE 1-1991, f. & cert. ef.
 10-21-91; CE 4-1997, f. & cert. ef.
 11-3-97; BCE 2-2003, f. & cert. ef.
 12-11-03; BCE 1-2017, f. & cert. ef.
 1-6-17

 (1) The certification period for Chiropractic Assistants begins on August 1 and ends on July 31.
 A 30 day grace period will follow whereupon the Chiropractic Assistant may continue to practice.
 Any Chiropractic Assistant who has not renewed by September 1 must cease practice.